Dev1an/Swift-Atem/README.md

 ## Usage

-After looking at the following examples, look the [API reference](https://dev1an.github.io/Swift-Atem/) for more details.
+After looking at the following examples, study the [API reference](https://dev1an.github.io/Swift-Atem/) for more details.

 ### Controller